Guide to the Sonoma Valley

 To the east of the Sonoma Plaza, Sonoma’s Best Guest Cottages (1190 E. Napa St., Sonoma) includes four cozy one-bedroom cottages, each with a queen bed and full kitchen.

-A five-minute walk west of the Sonoma Plaza, Sonoma Chalet Bed & Breakfast (18935 5th St. W., Sonoma) offers private cottages and B&B accommodations on a 3.5-acre estate.
+A bit west of the Sonoma Plaza, Sonoma Chalet Bed & Breakfast (18935 5th St. W., Sonoma) offers private cottages and B&B accommodations on a 3.5-acre estate.

 And out in the area known as The Springs, immerse yourself in luxury at the historic Fairmont Sonoma Mission Inn and Spa (100 Boyes Blvd., Sonoma).

-For more ideas, check our listings of central Sonoma Valley lodging.
+For more options, check our listings of Hotels & Lodging in Sonoma County.

 Northern Sonoma Valley